AlpAydinoglu/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-# I am a doctoral candidate in the ESE department and the GRASP Lab at Penn where I am advised by Michael Posa.
-Previously, I was an undergraduate at Istanbul Technical University where I worked with İbrahim Eksin, Turan Söylemez and Neslihan Şengör.

 I am interested in robots that make and break contact with their environment.
 I work in the intersection of robotics, optimization, control theory, learning and non-smooth mechanics.